Meet Our Pets

 Dr. Cooper with his dog “Storm”

-Dr. Cooper’s dog Storm unfortunately passed away earlier this year (2018).
+Dr. Cooper’s dog Storm unfortunately passed away during 2018.
 He was originally brought in to Cannington Veterinary Hospital by a client who had rescued him after being found during a storm about 13 years ago.
 Over the years Dr. Cooper enjoyed many active times running and bush walking with Storm.
 A favorite location was Denmark where this photos was taken one morning after a cool early morning outing.
 Storm is dearly missed and has left us with many fond memories of his friendship and the times we shared together.

-Luna is an Australian Shepherd who belongs to Sarah and Mike who do grooming for us on Saturdays and Sarah also is a puppy class instructor.
-Luna was born in Tasmania, has competed in agility when he was younger and enjoys his time on holiday in Denmark where this photo was taken.
+Unfortunately Luna passed away early in 2019.
+He was a very beautiful Australian Shepherd who belonged to Sarah and Mike who do grooming for us on Fridays and Saturdays.
+He appears in several of the photos on our website and around the practice.
+Luna was born in Tasmania, competed in agility when he was younger and very much enjoyed his time on holiday in Denmark where this photo was taken.

 Meet Social Butterfly Merlin.

 Merlin is a very handsome ragdoll who shares his home with Dylan the labrador.